paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

 **(b) Defense to liability for Fund** The Fund shall not be available to pay any claim for removal costs or damages to a particular claimant, to the extent that the incident, removal costs, or damages are caused by the gross negligence or willful misconduct of that claimant.

-**(c) Obligation of Fund by Federal officials** The President may promulgate regulations designating one or more Federal officials who may obligate money in accordance with subsection (a) of this section.
+**(c) Obligation of Fund by Federal officials** The President may promulgate regulations designating one or more Federal officials who may obligate money in accordance with subsection (a).

 **(d) Access to Fund by State officials**